 Extensible Markup Language is a text-based markup language designed to store and transfer data.

 A map of a website that lists all of the webpages that Google should crawl on a website.
 If done correctly, this is a great SEO tool that helps to have a website indexed properly.

 A prior champion in the email and search engine fields.
 Yahoo uses different algorithms than Google does so users get different results when searching.
-Yahoo has a very small market share in 2023, under 3%.
+Yahoo has a very small market share, under 3%.
 Yahoo’s search engine is now powered by Bing.

 A popular Russian search engine.
 Over 50% of Russian search traffic is performed via Yandex search.

 Google pages referred to as “Your money your life”.
 According to Google, any page that applies itself to one’s happiness, health, safety, or finance would be YMYL pages.
 Google insists on very high quality for YMYL pages because of their influence on people.

 One of the most popular WordPress SEO plugins.
 It is a tool that helps to optimize a website by measuring readability, SEO quality, and managing appearances.

 The second most commonly used search engine.
 It is video focused and allows for the sharing of videos and has two billion active users.